solderneer/solderneer/site/src/content/notes/on-the-cuban-paradox.md

 ---
-title: "On The Cuban Paradox"
+title: On The Cuban Paradox
-emoji: "🇨‍🇺"
+emoji: 🇨‍🇺
 pubDate: 25-Nov-2022
 updatedDate: 25-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 > How can Cuba with so little, do so much for the healthcare of its citizens?
 The answer lies in a focus on primary preventive care.